CC-Public/DashboardAssignment/README.md

 #### Chart

 Chart widgets could be created multiple times allowing to show data for different products.
-They should disaply it's product's price change within a certain period of time:
+They should display it's product's price change within a certain period of time:

 ![Chart](/mockups/chart.png?raw=true)

-Chart settings should give the possiblity to change the product and the time period:
+Chart settings should give the possibility to change the product and the time period:

 ![Chart Settings](/mockups/chart-settings.png?raw=true)